stefanomondino/SMQuickSegue/README.md

 ## Usage

+This library (and its documentation) is currently work in progress, I'm testing on some personal project.

 To run the example project; clone the repo, and run `pod install` from the Project directory first.

 ## Requirements